cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

 Various methods can be used to write the contents of an installer ISO image to a USB flash drive.
 One simple free and open-source application for doing so [Etcher](https://www.balena.io/etcher), which can be used on Windows, macOS and Linux platforms.

-Alternatively, specific instructions may be provided by your operating system (e.g., [Arch Linux](https://wiki.archlinux.org/title/USB_flash_installation_medium), [Debian Linux](https://www.debian.org/releases/stable/amd64/ch04s03.en.html), [Ubuntu Linux](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview)).
+Alternatively, instructions specific to a particular operating system may be found online (e.g., [Arch Linux](https://wiki.archlinux.org/title/USB_flash_installation_medium), [Debian Linux](https://www.debian.org/releases/stable/amd64/ch04s03.en.html), [Ubuntu Linux](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview)).

 Using one of these methods, write the Malcolm and Hedgehog Linux installer ISOs to two 8GB or larger USB flash drives, respectively.